A few shorts hours in Lisbon Portugal gave us a taste of this city which is rich in culture and history. So much so that we will plan to return.

 There is also a small courtyard near the walls around the Castelo which housed a unique art form.

 We enjoyed getting lost in the back streets.
+The street art was incredible and definitely a must do in Lisbon.

 If you enjoy street art you may like to take a tour around Lisbon click here for more details.